cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

   ['You' 'use' 'PyTorch']]
  ```

-and as you can see, we now have a shuffled batch !
+and as you can see, we now have a batch created from the shuffled Dataset !

 ### Why we use `initializable` iterators